Do Generators Need Batteries?

 Battery Failures Are The Most Common Reason For Generator Failure

-Generator batteries are the standard lead acid battery – either conventional or maintenance-free.
+Batteries are the standard lead acid battery – either conventional or maintenance-free.
 The size of the battery depends on the size of the generator and what components the battery needs to power and sizing is important to proper operation.

 Batteries are so important to generator operation that the battery is often the first thing a service technician will check when a generator fails.
-Because of this, maintaining your generator battery is an essential part of generator operation.
+Because of this, maintaining your battery is an essential part of generator operation.
 Maintenance may vary depending on whether the battery is conventional or maintenance-free, but in general, maintenance consists of:

 - Ensuring a trickle charge is available to the battery at all times.